-Executing this instruction performs the CLR, which is functionally the same as that provided by the external $\overline{\text{CLR}}$ pin.
-The DAC outputs are loaded with the data in the CLR code register.
-It takes 35 μ s to fully execute the SOFT CLR, as indicated by the $\overline{\text{BUSY}}$ low time.
+Executing this instruction performs a software clear, which is functionally the same as that provided by the external \overline{CLR} pin.
+The DAC outputs are loaded with the data in the Clear Code. register (Table 15).
+It takes 35 μ s to fully execute the Soft Clear and is indicated by the \overline{BUSY} low time.